D00253579/ServerSideDevelopment_CA3/README.md

 Stackoverflow (2023) How to delete a foreign key constraint in Laravel? [online].
 Available at: https://stackoverflow.com/questions/55677896/how-to-delete-a-foreign-key-constraint-in-laravel [accessed 9 May 2024].
 ```

-Created our own style sheet called "MainStyles.css"
-Also using tailwind for css.

-npm run watch for tailwind
-Creating my own tailwind colours by following the tailwind website: https://tailwindcss.com/docs/text-decoration-color
-Colours are created in the tailwind.config.js file
+## Caitlin References <br>
+Styling:
+I created our own stylesheet called "MainStyles.css", I also used tailwind for css.
+I switched between both our custom stylesheet and tailwind css as I found tailwind easier to use at times in the project.
+Created my own custom colours for tailwind by following the tailwind website https://tailwindcss.com/docs/text-decoration-color, the colours are in the tailwind.config.js, I did this as not all colours were available to use via tailwind.

 Sparkle button css: https://uiverse.io/JkHuger/fat-bat-0
 Icon images are from: https://www.flaticon.com/free-icon/add_12937056?term=create&page=1&position=78&origin=search&related_id=12937056
 Disney Font is from: https://www.fontspace.com/category/disney

+I Used the Laravel website to read up on the data validation and sanitisation: https://laravel.com/docs/11.x/validation#preparing-input-for-validation